fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> How do we predict the most likely requirements changes?

 > Should I learn the backend before mobile development?

 > Should I start with Python or Java?